Squirrels - Yr3/4

 BM lovely biography on Kenneth Grahame and JH fantastic PowerPoint on the Yellow River

-Some lovely examples of writing
+Some lovely examples of work

 Spelling and reading tasks- please also use your individual Spelling Shed logins for year group spelling assignments and your Prodigy maths logins for year group specific maths assignments